 [Section 131 inserted by No. 78 of 2003 s.
 17.]

-132. Protection from criminal responsibility for certain ancillary activities
+132. Protection from criminal responsibility for some ancillary activities

 (1) This section applies to an activity such as aiding and abetting the commission of an offence or of conspiring to commit an offence (an “ancillary activity”) for which a person may be criminally responsible because it involves an activity for which the other person would (but for section 128) be criminally responsible (the “related controlled activity”).